ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 export class CarouselModule {}
 ```

-This pattern is useful for Angular libraries that publish a set of cooperating directives.
+This pattern is useful for Angular Classiclibraries that publish a set of cooperating directives.
 In the above example, both the `ImageCarouselComponent` and `ImageSlideComponent` need to be present in a template to build up one logical "carousel widget".

 As an alternative to publishing a `NgModule`, library authors might want to export an array of cooperating directives: